“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The adult and community learning sector delivers a range of community-based courses, including practical and creative, basic skills, language and computer courses.
 The justice sector involves working in prisons and youth offender institutions teaching basic skills.
 Some offender institutions offer vocational preparation courses.
 Much of this work is sub-contracted out to local FE colleges who then provide relevant staff.

-PGCE M 14+ holders can also use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or further postgraduate study may be required.
+PGCE M 14+ holders can also use the qualification as a stepping-stone into a range of other careers.
+For some of these roles, relevant experience and/or further postgraduate study may be required.
 Some of these careers include:

 Home students starting this course in the first year will be required to pay a Home fee of £4,500 for the academic year 2021/22.